Architecture of Leeds: Bridgewater Place

 Until Altus House was topped out in 2020, Bridgewater Place was the tallest building in Leeds and was the second tallest structure in Yorkshire after the Emley Moor Television Transmitter (near Huddersfield).
 The building comprises offices, flats, shops and restaurants.
 Bridgewater Place is 361 ft tall and has 32 storeys.
 The original design included a spire, but this was never added.
 In 2008, Building Design, the architectural journal, shortlisted Bridgewater Place for the Carbuncle Cup, which is awarded to 'buildings so ugly they freeze the heart'.

-Plaza Tower
+Sky Plaza

-The Plaza Tower is a skyscraper in the city centre.
-On completion in 2009, the Plaza overtook Opal 3 as Leeds' second tallest building.
+The Sky Plaza is a skyscraper in the city centre.
+On completion in 2009, the Sky Plaza overtook Opal 3 as Leeds' second tallest building.
 The tower contains 572 student flats and stands at 338 ft.
 It has 37 storeys (making it the building with the most storeys in Leeds, as the Bridgewater Place has commercial height ceilings.
 These are particularly high for the first eight storeys).